 Fortunately the B.C.
 Rich Humbucking pickups are awesome!
 Great tone, just a little muddy but that can be solved easily enough with the amps EQ.YOU can turn the amp up and really let rip on this guitar with great bass notes off that seventh string and signing solos on the higher end of the top strings.

-This is the perfect guitar for any metal player or any player looking for a bit of an adventure into the world of 7-string guitars.Click here to buy it at Guitar Center!
+This is the perfect guitar for any metal player or any player looking for a bit of an adventure into the world of 7-string guitars.Click here to check out the price and read some other reviews!